 Fur mites are commonly found in Angoras.
 They appear as dandruff in the wool.
 They are a small parasite that borrows under the rabbit's skin.
 This condition can cause itchiness, scratching & wool loss.
 Fur mites are easily treated with Ivomec, Cydectin or Revolution.
-Dosage chart for mite medications.
-We have not found an organic method for treating fur mites.
+Here is a dosage chart for mite medications.
+I have not found an organic method for treating fur mites.

 Rabbits can get worms.
 As a worm preventative add food grade Diatomaceous Earth (DE) to the rabbits pellets.
 You want to add just enough to lightly coat the pellets.
-Adding the DE to a new bag of pellets is the easiest rather than add it to each feeding.
+Adding the DE to a new bag of pellets is the easiest rather than adding it to each feeding.
 DE can be purchased at most feed stores or ordered online.